Snowboard Shapes

 3. The camber profile could be different on the nose compared to the tail.

-4. The board could have a slightly higher nose than the tail for easier float in powder.
+4. The board could have more surface area/length in the nose than the tail for easier float in powder.

 Twinish

 A Twinish or Twin Like board has a tip, tail and side cut that is slightly different in shape.
-At first look it seems like it might be a twin but then upon closer look you notice that the tail is slightly different in shape from the nose and the side cut is directional instead of the same riding either way.
-This allow’s the board it to ride/turn better with the nose going forward but still be good riding switch (tail forward).
-Sometimes they have a set back stance and sometimes the stance is centered.
+At first look it seems like it might be a directional twin but then upon closer look you start to see how its a touch more directional

 Directional

-Directional boards have the same tail/nose width but there is usually a very noticeable difference in shape and length.
-The side cut is also different and favors directional riding much more than switch.
-You can ride switch but it’s noticeably different.
+Directional boards have the same tail/nose width but there is usually a very noticeable difference in shape.
+Usually the nose is longer than the tail and the sidecut is directional.
+You can ride switch pretty well but it’s noticeably different.

 Tapered Directional